 Full-stack Web Developer Salary Range

-Full-stack web developers have a salary range of $4,000 to $9,000 depending on industry and level of experience.
+Full-stack web developers have a salary range of $4,000 to $9,000, depending on industry and experience level.
 The median salary of full-stack web developers in Singapore is $6,000.
 (Source: Glassdoor)

 Web Development Salary Guide: Summary